-There is no telling if Respawn plans to further change the way tap-strafing works.
-But for the time being, tap strafing is still available in-game.
+There is no telling if Respawn plans to further change the way the feature works, but for the time being, tap-strafing is still available in-game.

-So, there you have it, that’s what tap strafing is in Apex Legends and exactly how to do it while you still have time!
+So, there you have it, that’s what tap-strafing is in Apex Legends and exactly how to do it!

-Don’t forget to check out @alphaINTEL for all the latest Apex Legends news, guides, and top stories.
+Make sure you check out our Apex guides below and don’t forget to follow @alphaINTEL for all the latest Apex news, and top stories.

 All leaked Legends and abilities | Apex Legends voice actors for all characters | Best guns in Apex Legends | Best Legends to use in Apex Legends – tier list | Apex Legends Heirlooms: How to get Heirloom Shards | Apex Legends FPS guide | How to change reticle colors | How to link your Origin account to Steam for Apex Legends | How to see how many Apex packs you’ve opened | Does Apex Legends have cross-progression? | Apex Legends pick rates: Most popular Legends